desihub/desidatamodel/doc/QUICKLOOK/ql-mergedQA-CAMERA-EXPID.rst

 **CHECK_CCDs  KEY       Example Value      Type             Comment**

-BIAS_AMP                4                  float[4]         value of bias averaged over each amplifier BIAS_STATUS             1                  ALARM            Reports the status of BIAS_AMP
-BIAS_PATNOISE           4                  float[4]         rms of the row by row bias difference divided by the noise of
+BIAS_AMP                4                  float[4]         value of bias averaged over each amplifier BIAS_STATUS             ALARM              string           Reports the status of BIAS_AMP BIAS_PATNOISE           4                  float[4]         rms of the row by row bias difference divided by the noise of
                                                             that amp
 DATA5SIG                1                  int              Number of pixels with counts 5sigma below bias in region of CCD